 Turning Tables on Discrimination

-There are various laws in the workplace both nationally and globally that come into play from a patchwork of jurisdictions, as well as company policies and rules of ethics that may or may not come into play as you enter the hiring process.
-Unless you’re conducting a search in concert with your attorney with the expressed goal of building a discrimination lawsuit (yes, this is a popular shakedown racket), none of that will actually help you get hired, so let’s remember the mission and identify the tactics needed to win the war, not fight the battle.
+There are various laws in the workplace both nationally and globally that come into play from a patchwork of jurisdictions.
+Also companies have policies and rules of ethics that may or may not come into play as you enter the hiring process.
+Unless you’re conducting a search in concert with your attorney with the expressed goal of building a discrimination lawsuit (yes, this is a popular shakedown racket), none of that will actually help you get hired.
+So let’s remember the mission and identify the tactics needed to win the war.
+We don’t want to fight the battle.

 - Equal Pay/compensation

 If you’re pursuing an opportunity and it becomes evident that the hiring team is looking for a token employee to fill the job with a young, old, “less ethnic” (oh, c’mon!), tall, or cheap, etc., you’re not playing your strong suit.
 You should focus on the market that considers your particular persuasion to be the preferable one.

 In all cases, you would rather that discrimination is for you, rather than against you.
 Right?

 For example, let’s consider that you are applying for positions in the food wholesale business but you’ve never worked in that industry.
 People may look at your background and correctly determine that you’re “not a food guy (or gal, oops..)”.
 You may argue that your experience in wholesale distribution is completely transferrable.
 Unfortunately, now you’re arguing and you may just be barking up the wrong tree.

 So common sense.
 Go where you’re wanted and appreciated.
 Go where you and/or your qualifications/profile will be welcomed.
 And go where people like you are regularly sought out, not screened out.

 Sometimes, though, that just isn’t possible.